rapidspeciation/Shiny_Ikiam_Wings_Gallery/README.md

   - **Mobile**: Native-feel gestures.
 One finger scrolls the page; pinch-to-zoom enables panning the image.
 - **Responsive Grid**: Automatically adjusts columns based on screen width and zoom level.

+### 📂 Google Drive Data Source
+The application's data is sourced from Google Sheets, which are populated by the custom Google Apps Script included in this repository: [`list_google_drive_files.gs`](./list_google_drive_files.gs).

+This script recursively lists files from specified Google Drive folders into a `Photo_links` sheet and includes features like **Dead Link Cleaning** and **Batch Processing** to handle thousands of images.

+**To set this up in your Google Sheet:**
+1. Open your Google Sheet and navigate to `Extensions > Apps Script`.
+2. Create a file named `list_google_drive_files.gs` and paste the content from the file in this repo.
+3.  **Install LongRun Library**: Create another script file named `LongRun.gs` and paste the content from [this library](https://github.com/inclu-cat/LongRun/blob/main/generated-gs/LongRun.gs).
+This is required to bypass Google's 6-minute execution limit.
+4.  **Enable Drive API**: In the Apps Script editor, click `Services +` (left menu), select **Drive API**, and click Add.
+5.  **Configure Folders**: Update the `FOLDER_MAPPING` constant in `list_google_drive_files.gs` with your specific Google Drive Folder IDs.
+6.  **Run**: Refresh your Google Sheet.
+A new menu `Photo Database Tools` will appear to run the sync.

-### 🔄 Data Pipeline
+### 🔄 Secure Database Updates
-The application allows users to trigger a database update directly from the UI.
+The application allows users to trigger a database update directly from the UI without exposing API keys.
-1. User clicks "Update Database" (protected by password).
+1. **User Authentication**: Users enter a password in the "Update DB" tab.
+2. **Secure Proxy**: The app sends the request to a **Cloudflare Worker** (serverless function).
-2. The app triggers a **GitHub Action** (`update_data.yml`).
+3. **Trigger**: The Worker verifies the password and uses a hidden token to trigger a **GitHub Action** (`update_data.yml`).
-3. A Python script downloads data from Google Sheets, processes dates/links, and generates optimized JSON files.
+4. **Processing**: A Python script downloads data from Google Sheets, processes dates/links, and generates optimized JSON files.
-4. The Action commits the new JSON files to the repository.
-5. A second Action (`deploy.yml`) automatically rebuilds and deploys the website.
+5. **Deployment**: The new data is committed to the repository, automatically triggering a rebuild and deployment of the website.

 ## Tech Stack